Fade Like a Shadow

-"Fade Like a Shadow" is a 2010 song by Scottish singer/songwriter KT Tunstall.
-It was released as the U.S. lead single for her third studio album Tiger Suit (2010).
+"Fade Like a Shadow" is a 2010 single released by Scottish singer–songwriter KT Tunstall.
+It was released only in the United States as the lead single for her third studio album Tiger Suit (2010).
 In August 2010, Tunstall performed an acoustic rendition of the track in 13 July at the Hiro Ballroom in Manhattan, using live looping to get the layering and harmonizing effects in the chorus.
 The song talks about accepting that a relationship has run its course, with the lovers parting ways.

 Background

 The song is more upbeat and urgent than Tunstall's UK lead single, "(Still a) Weirdo".
 The singer's record company chose it for the American market as they felt the tune would play better at US radio.
 Tunstall told Billboard just after the song's release: "I may lose some fans of the old stuff, but I get the feeling I've already made a few new ones by embracing a bit of experimentation."

 The song talks about a person who haunted Tunstall for many months.
 She told Music Remedy, "The person is still very much alive, but my interactions with them led to these weird, almost visitation-like feelings that I found difficult to shake off."
 Tunstall expanded on the song to M Is For Music: "The song is about when I met someone who had a really negative effect on me, and even though they were still alive, I experienced these almost visitation-like hauntings that I couldn't shake off.
 I took to wearing a t-shirt with the person's name on to try and exorcise them, which finally worked."